benrayfield/homomorphiclistdedup/README.md

 # homomorphiclistdedup
-Same secureHash by list content regardless of order of tree rotations and internal structure
+Same hash by list content regardless of order of tree rotations and internal structure (UPDATE there is a way to create collisions but it doesnt happen by accident)

 Collision resistance is backed by subsetSum (which is npcomplete) wrapped around a prime, or the secureHash used to generate arbitrary mySum of leafs (recommend SHA256),